Real-Dev-Squad/tiny-site-frontend/README.md

 - **Tailwind CSS(3.3.3)**: A utility-first CSS framework for rapid UI development.
 - **TypeScript(5.2.2)**: A superset of JavaScript that adds static types to the language.
 - **React Query(3.39.3)**: A library for managing, caching, and synchronizing data in React applications.
+- **Node.js (18.14.0)**: A JavaScript runtime environment that executes JavaScript code outside of a browser.
+- **Volta(Latest)**: A JavaScript tool manager that allows you to easily switch between different versions of Node.js and Yarn.

 ## Table of Contents